Associate Degree in Accounting

 Start your accounting career today with a 1-year accounting certificate

-The 1-year Accounting Program at St. Augustine College prepares students for entry-level positions and to gain real-world experience in their desired accounting field.
+The 1-year associates degree accounting program at St. Augustine College prepares students for entry-level positions and to gain real-world experience in their desired accounting field.
 The Accounting Certificate will prepare individuals to provide high-tech administrative support to professional accountants, financial managers, and business owners as clerks, accounting assistants, accounting associates, and more.
 This 1-year program can get you an accounting job with a promising career behind it.

 Requirements